Best ice cream of 2010.

 We also tried the Honey Pomegranate flavor, which is not as impressive: the flavoring is much more subtle and mainly the honey comes through.

-But that’s exactly why I do love it!
-Ice cream is so cold, it’s a challenge to get the subtler flavors to come through when your tongue might not be as sensitive.
+Fools!
+Subtle is underrated.
+With cold food it’s more difficult to get the subtler flavors to come through when your tongue might not be as sensitive, and thank you to those who try.
 You can actually smell the honey, too!
-It’s a great mauvy color – if I could make this color with watercolor, I’d use it more.
+It’s a great mauvy color – will have to try in Photoshop.

 May I have some MORE, please? /Oliver Twist.